AlessioCoser/jako/README.md

-# JAKO: Just Another Kotlin ORM (PostgreSQL)
+# JAKO: Just Another Kotlin ORM
 ![JAKO](./jako.png)

 JAKO is not actually a real ORM. it's a simple, minimal, no-dependency library to build and execute sql statements using a fluent syntax.
-I currently tested it only with postgresql. (others will come)
+I currently tested it with postgresql 11 and mysql 8.

 Main features:
 - No dependencies